Zohla/Zohla/README.md

-- 🔭 **I’m currently working on:** a Kotlin course
 - 🌱 **I’m currently learning:**   Kotlin and using a Mac
-- 👯 **I’m looking to collaborate on:** everything that can help me be a value to others and learn more.
 - 🤔 **I’m looking for:**          ~~a job~~ a new laptop.
 - 💬 **Ask me about:**              transitioning into tech and finding the time to take night classes and learn to code.

 - 😄 **Pronouns:**                 She/her
-- ⚡ **Fun fact:**                 I have(had) a millon hobbies, from weaving, gaming and soldering to riding and snowkiting.
+- ⚡ **Fun fact:**                 I have(had) a million hobbies, from weaving, gaming, and soldering to riding and snowkiting.
 - 📫 **How to reach me:**     <a href="https://twitter.com/marenlilleberre">
   <img align="center" alt="Maren Lilleberre | Twitter" width="30px" src="https://github.com/Zohla/Zohla/blob/master/images/twitter-3.svg" />
   <a href="https://www.linkedin.com/in/maren-lilleberre-117406188">